 Transfer the cooked spinach to a colander.
 Press on it with the back of a large serving spoon to extract as much liquid as possible.

-It's helpful if you use a lidded skillet with a clear lid because you'll want to peek inside and see when the spinach is ready.
+It's helpful to use a lidded skillet with a clear lid because you'll want to peek inside and see when the spinach is ready.
 You don't want to overcook it and dry it out.
 Minimally cooked spinach tastes best.

 Recipe FAQs

 I don't recommend that.
-I like to use pre-washed spinach leaves in this recipe, simply to make my life easier.
+I like to use pre-washed spinach leaves to make my life easier.
 You can certainly use whatever fresh spinach you prefer, but do use fresh - it won't be as good if you use frozen.

 Yes.
 You can replace the butter with extra-virgin olive oil.